 Becca Vandekemp McLellan (BA/BEd ‘12), Community Developer, Why Not Youth Centres

 All students are asked to apply for a police record check (PRC).
 As students may reside in different communities, each police department will have different wait times for processing.
 Often it takes a few weeks for the students to receive them.
-If you require a PRC before a student can begin their placement, please ensure that you have included this information, along with the type of PRC required, in the opportunity description on the CSL portal (see the requirements section).
+If you require a PRC before a student can begin their placement, please ensure that you have included this information, along with the type of PRC required, in the opportunity description on Navigator (see the requirements section).

 A primary responsibility is to orient the student to your organization – its structure, goals and mandate.
 You should also give the student a tour that involves an introduction to the people they will be working with, as well as the staff and people involved with your organization will help connect that student to the bigger picture of what you are working towards.